hinto-janai/gupax/src/README.md

 The current files saved to disk:
 * `state.toml` Gupax state/settings
 * `node.toml` The manual node database used for P2Pool advanced
+* `pool.toml` The manual pool database used for XMRig advanced

 Arti (Tor) also needs to save cache and state.
 It uses the same file/folder conventions (.local/arti, .cache/arti).